Duplicate content can be bad.

 This creates multiple pages or URL parameters within the domain that contain the same content.

 1) Google may decide to let me off with a “warning” and simply choose not to index 99 of my 100 duplicate posts, but keep one of them indexed.
-NOTE: This doesn’t mean my Website’s search rankings would be affected in any way.
+NOTE: This doesn’t mean my website’s search rankings would be affected in any way by the duplicate content.

-2) Google may decide it’s such a blatant attempt at gaming the system that it completely de-indexes my entire Website from all search results.
-This means that, even if you searched directly for “jaysondemers.com” Google would find no results.
+2) Google may decide it’s such a blatant attempt at gaming the system that it completely de-indexes my entire website from all search results.
+This means that, even if you searched directly for “Example.com” Google would find no results.

 So, one of those two scenarios is guaranteed to happen.
 Which one it is depends on how egregious Google determines your blunder to be.
 In Google’s own words:

 Duplicate content on a site is not grounds for action on that site unless it appears that the intent of the pages with duplicate content is to be deceptive and manipulate search engine results.
 If your site suffers from duplicate content issues, and you don’t follow the advice listed above, we do a good job of choosing a canonical version of the content to show in a given search result.

 This type of non-malicious duplication is fairly common, especially since many CMSs don’t handle this well by default.
 So when people say that having this type of duplicate content can affect your site, it’s not because you’re likely to be penalized; it’s simply due to the way that web sites and search engines work.

 Most search engines strive for a certain level of variety; they want to show you ten different results on a search results page, not ten different URLs that all have the same content.
 To this end, Google tries to filter out duplicate content and documents so that users experience less redundancy.